URBAN AGRICULTURE MASTER PLAN

 Green Village Initiative, in partnership with the Bridgeport Office of Planning and Economic Development and the Bridgeport Food Policy Council, hired Planning Interface and Al Manna consultants to create an urban agriculture master plan for the city of Bridgeport.
 We believe that urban agriculture is a platform for economic development opportunities and a key component of a just food system in Bridgeport.

-The primary goals of the Urban Agriculture Master Plan are:
+The primary goals in developing the Urban Agriculture Master Plan were:

 1. To develop a community-driven, collective vision for urban agriculture in the city based on a detailed assessment of needs, interests, and barriers.